the wedding photography guidebook

 make it your own

 At the end of the day, it's about you, your fiancé and your guests.
 It's about celebrating your love and commitment to each other and maybe throwing one hell of a party.
 Ask yourself, are you copying Pinterest boards or following the cookie-cutter bridal magazine checklist?
-What decisions are you making because your venue told you that was 'the norm'.
+What decisions are you making because someone told you that was 'the norm'.

 Screw the norm.
 Kick your shoes off, switch it up, break some traditions and create new ones.